attaluris/kindle-clippings-to-html/README.md

 # kindle-clippings-to-html
 This python script converts your My_Clippings.txt file from your kindle to an uploadable HTML page w/ javascript that shows a dynamically searchable view of your book clippings.
-You can search by text, by author, or by book.
+You can search by keyword, by author, or by book.

 Usage:
 1. put this in the folder with your My_Clippings.txt